 Morphine is a derivative of opium, which is processed into heroin almost immediately using a special technique.
 Substances such as morphine naturally occur in the manufactured and distributed opium.
 The morphine and heroin are initially pure, but the illegal drug trade aids in the impurities found in drugs like heroin.
 Although heroin is the most notorious drug known to lead to overdose-related death, new, severely potent drugs are making their way into opioid pain pills.
 The pills are pressed with fentanyl or carfentanil and they are being sold under a different name to increase profit margins.

-International Drug Trade
+How the International Drug Trade Affects the Opioid Timeline

 Although heroin was once legal, the United States banned all legal sales in 1923—leading to the beginning of the growth of the illegal drug trade.
 Despite certain opioids’ illicit nature, opioid painkillers were and are still easily accessible through medical professionals.
 The illegal drug trade has been an issue in the United States for hundreds of years.
 More recently, the opioid epidemic and the influx of opioids in the U.S. is leading to an extraordinarily high number of opioid-related overdose deaths.